 The trial date finally arrives.
 Most take no more than a few hours, although some could take several days.
 In the end, the judge or jury will consider all the information they heard and determine:

 After a verdict, the parties have an opportunity to appeal.
 In general, the losing side would appeal and ask an appeals court to review the outcome of the case.
-This could take months or even years.
+They cannot challenge the verdict simply because they disagree.
+They would need to show the court applied the law incorrectly to overturn the outcome.
+An appeal could take months or even years.

 It could still take some time to get your payout after a settlement or verdict.
 Your car accident lawyer will need to prepare the agreement and have everyone sign it.
 Only then will the insurer write the check.
 This may take up to 30 days, but it usually only takes a week or two.